tramvaijs/lru-cache-nano/README.md

     deleting it.
 If you don't set this, then it'll return `undefined` when you try to get a stale entry.

-    Note that when a stale entry is fetched, _even if it is returned due to `allowStale` being set_, it is removed from the cache immediately.
+    Note that when a stale entry is given, _even if it is returned due to `allowStale` being set_, it is removed from the cache immediately.
 You can immediately put it back in the cache if you wish, thus resetting the TTL.